UNCG-DAISY/Coastal-Image-Labeler/doc/docs/user_documentation/tagging_process.md

  - We want to know that users are trained coastal experts.
  - We want to make sure at least two different people come to a consensus on an image label,  so labels can reflect multiple expert opinions.

-## Get permission to label specific catalogs of images
+## Get Permission to Label Specific Catalogs of Images

 Once the login is complete, users will need to request permission to be a labeler.
 Instructions on how to do this are available after login.
 Permission to tag images is given for specific catalogs of images — each catalog of image is separate.
 This was done to help users deal with the huge number of options and images that we have uploaded.

-## Navigating the site — Select catalog and archive
+## Navigating the Site — Select Catalog and Archive

 Once you have permission to label images, you can click on the 'Label image' link on the left of screen to be shown a wizard — which steps a user through the decision of which images to tag.
 For Hurricane imagery, each storm is its own catalog, and each archive is a set of images taken on a specific day, or on a specific NOAA flight.